igu1nho/igu1nho/README.md

-## Olá é um prazer, me chamo [Igor Luiz Rodrigues].
+## Hello, it is a pleasure to meet you.
+My name [Igor Luiz Rodrigues].

-### Sou formado em Engenharia da Computação pelo INATEL 👨‍💻⚙️
+### I hold a Bachelor's degree in Computer Engineering from 👨‍💻⚙️

-- 🎓 Bacharel em Engenharia da Computação.
+- 🎓 Bachelor's Degree in Computer Engineering.
-- 📱 Buscando Desafios no Desenvolvimento em Python e na Área de Ciência de Dados.
+- 📱 Seeking opportunities and new challenges in Python Development and the Data Science field.
-- 🎯 Gosto de estudar e aprender mais sobre Python, Ciência de Dados, Inteligência Artificial, Aprendizado de Máquina, Power BI e Banco de Dados.
+- 🎯 Passionate about continuously learning and expanding my knowledge in Python, Data Science, Artificial Intelligence, Machine Learning, Power BI, and Databases.

 <div align="center">
   <a href="https://github.com/igu1nho">
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=igu1nho&show_icons=true&theme=radical&include_all_commits=true&count_private=true"/>